 Released: 11 December 1970

-Lennon had spent much of the 1960s in thrall to a succession of gurus or other perceived sources of enlightenment, from drugs to meditation, politics to Primal Therapy.
+John Lennon had spent much of the 1960s in thrall to a succession of gurus or other sources of promised enlightenment, from drugs to meditation, politics to Primal Therapy.
 On I Found Out he cast aside the array of false idols he had accumulated and rejected, and presented himself as free from illusion.